Cargo & freight agents

 Education & Skills

 Data on higher education choices for Cargo & freight agents from The Department of Education and Census Bureau.
-The most common major for Cargo & freight agents is N/A but the most specialized major according to RCA in N/A were N/A.
+The most common major for Cargo & freight agents is Business but the most specialized major according to RCA in 2024 were Transportation.

 Among the necessary skills for Cargo & freight agents, Coordination stands, but the revealed comparative advantage (RCA) shows that Cargo & freight agents need more than the average amount of Management of Financial Resources.